Skip to main content

 figure 9

-Material properties of UHPC and SHCC were determined from test data in references [46,47,48,49], as shown in Fig. 9b to d.
+In this study, UHPC and SHCC are only utilized to replace member 11 and two adjacent joints of member 11 to maximize their effects.
+Material properties of UHPC and SHCC were determined from test data in references [51,52,53,54], as shown in Fig. 9b to d.
 The adopted constitutive relationships are conservative compared with the test data.
-The properties of SHCC and UHPC used in the CDP model are shown in Table 1.
+The properties of SHCC and UHPC used in the CDP model are shown in Table 2.
 Regarding the compressive properties, this research adopted the same CDP models, and the stress magnitudes were tailored using the compressive strengths of the concrete, SHCC, and UHPC.

 (9)